 |Title:||Assistant Coach (Strength & Conditioning) (2012-)|

-Gabe Haberly enters his fifth season under head coach John Smith, coaching primarily the pole vault, javelin and sprinters.
+Gabe Haberly enters his sixth season under head coach John Smith, coaching primarily the pole vault, javelin and sprinters.

 Since his arrival, the Bruins have accomplished some amazing things.
 Haberly helped the women’s team win the NWC Title in 2013 and 2014.
-He also helped Seth Nonnenmacher earn conference champion in the men’s javelin, and a sixth place finish at nationals, earning an All-American honor in 2015.
+He also helped Seth Nonnenmacher earn conference champion in the men’s javelin, and a sixth-place finish at nationals, earning an All-American honor in 2015.
 Since then, Nonnenmacher captured back-to-back national titles in the men's javelin at the NCAA Div.
 III National Championships in 2017 and 2018.
 In that same season on the women’s side, he helped the Bruins go 1-2-3 in the women’s pole vault at the NWC Conference Championship (Sierra Robertson, Dannah Martin, and Kylie Weatherford).
 Robertson went on to earn conference champion in the women’s pole vault, while Martin won it the year before in 2014.
 He was recently named USTFCCCA Men's National Assistant Coach of the Year in 2018.

 In 2014, Haberly helped secure a 1-2 finish in the women’s pole vault at the NWC Conference Championship (Martin, Robertson), and in 2013 Martin placed third in that event.

 Haberly graduated from Linfield in 2009 with a B.S. in mathematics.
 He continued his education and earned his M.S. in biomechanics in 2013 from Oregon State University.